paulbrodner/paulbrodner.github.io/_posts/2017-12-13-defining-my-blog-with-github-pages.md

 ---
 Yes, that's right, you can use [Github Pages](https://pages.github.com) to host your personal or organization projects directly on Github.

-I'm really a fan of the [Ruby language](https://www.ruby-lang.org/en/) since [2011](https://www.linkedin.com/in/paulbrodner/) when I've started as a Ruby on Rails developer so why not using this language to define my personal blog?
+I'm really a fan of the [Ruby language](https://www.ruby-lang.org/en/) since [2011](https://www.linkedin.com/in/paulbrodner/) when I've worked as a Ruby on Rails developer, so why not using this language to define my personal blog?

-There are a lot of resources out there showing you step by step guides, how you can achieve this: I suggest to start with official https://pages.github.com ...
+There are a lot of resources out there with step by step guides, how you can achieve this: I suggest to start with official https://pages.github.com documentation.

 **This is how I did it:**
 ### a) Define github code location of my blog